SecUSo/privacy-friendly-circuit-training-exercises/README.md

 The user can create their own exercises and combine them into exercise set which can be used for circuit training.
 The app can remind the user about planned training sessions and offers statistics such as the time spend training or calories burnt.

-Privacy Friendly Circuit Trainer belongs to the group of Privacy Friendly Apps developed by the research group SECUSO at Technische Universität Darmstadt.
+Privacy Friendly Circuit Trainer belongs to the group of Privacy Friendly Apps developed by the research group SECUSO at Karlsruhe Institute of Technology.

 ## Motivation